 You’re right.
 That first sentence wasn’t relevant.
 And that’s the point.
 There are hundreds of books and thousands of articles, all discussing crypto, all claiming to be the definitive source.
 Many aren’t relevant, and some are dangerously misleading.
 If you search “Crypto Books” on Google, you get this:

 And another book is (probably) published every 10 minutes.
 This underscores the importance and value of finding the right sources.

-This article provides an overview of the must-read books for those interested in the legal aspects of cryptocurrencies, NFTs, DAOs, and other blockchain-based innovations (note: I haven’t read them all).
+This article provides an overview of the must-read books for those interested in cryptocurrencies, NFTs, DAOs, and other blockchain-based innovations (note: I haven’t read them all).
 Think of this as a living document, subject to change and updates based on your comments and recommendations.

 If you don’t understand how this nascent technology works at a very basic level, you’ll struggle to level up your knowledge.
 It’s like learning calculus before fully understanding addition and subtraction.
 Baby steps.

 Blockchain: Bubble or Revolution – Neel Mehta, Adit Agashe, and Parth Detroja

 Written in an easy-to-understand format, this book offers an optimistic yet critical approach to blockchains by balancing the pros and cons in a realistic fashion.
 It is a popular choice for anyone starting in the space, or further refining their understanding.

 The Basics of Bitcoins and Blockchains – Anthony Lewis

 Lewis explains the technology in a clear and structured way to provide a readable introduction to cryptocurrencies and their implications.
 By the conclusion, you’ll understand what blockchains are, why they are important, and how they work.
 If you want to hammer home your understanding of the basics, this is the book for you.